jlevy/minify-tw-html/README.md

 performance (scanning the whole page at load time to find Tailwind classes).
 This tool lets you use any Play CDN link so you can “drop in” Tailwind on static web pages during development.
-Once you want to minify before publishing it, run minify-tw-html, and will detect the Tailwind CDN script and compile and inline the production Tailwind CSS necessary for your page (and then minify everything else, including HTML and JavaScript).
+Once you want to minify before publishing it, run tminify, and will detect the Tailwind CDN script and compile and inline the production Tailwind CSS necessary for your page (and then minify everything else, including HTML and JavaScript).